amr-ayoub/CarND-Behavioral-Cloning-P3/writeup_report.md

 ## Objective

-Project 3 of Udacity’s self-driving car Nano-degree is to mimic the human driving a car on simulator using deep learning, the deep learning model should be trained to predict the appropriate steering angle to keep the car in the middle of the track feeding it with images of a camera fixed to the center of the car.
+Project 3 of Udacity’s self-driving car Nano-degree is to mimic the human driving of a car on simulator using deep learning, the deep learning model should be trained to predict the appropriate steering angle to keep the car in the middle of the track feeding it with images of a camera fixed to the center of the car.
 The deep learning model have to learn the rule of controlling the steering wheel angle and general behavior for the new unseen data.

 ## Data Recording

 I used the data provided by Udacity for track 1, [Data visualization is available in the notebook data-exploration.ipynb](data-exploration.ipynb).
-Provided data samples are 3 images(center, left and right camera) for every steering angle, the majority of are with 0 steering angle which means if the data used without augmentation that would lead the model to overfit and may lead the model to be trained to output a 0 angle, but I think the goal is to train the model how to permanently correct the car to be within the track not to be biased to give 0 angle output.
+Provided data samples are 3 images(center, left and right camera) for every steering angle, the majority of the provided data are with 0 steering angle which means if the data used without augmentation that would lead the model to overfit and may lead the model to be trained to always tend to output a 0 angle, but I think the goal is to train the model how to permanently correct the car to be within the track not to be biased to give a 0 angle output.

 ![alt text](Udacity_data.png)